Ip-3/Qt_Unity/README.md

 4. Inside your Qt application create a server using TCP connection to send data to the unity side.

-5. After that create unity as TCP client connection in unity and change the controls based on the input from tcp client connection.
+5. After that create unity as TCP client connection in unity and change the controls based on the input from tcp client connection follow this link https://github.com/Ip-3/SixAxisbot_UnityClient .